frantzalexander/DataSciencePortfolio/README.md

 # Python
 Project Title | Area | Description
 --- | --- | ---
+[🔐Password Manager GUI](https://github.com/frantzalexander/password_manager_gui) | Tkinter, Pyperclip, Object-Oriented Programming, Input-Output | This is a GUI password manager that aid in the creation and retrieval of effective passwords.
+[🍅Pomodoro Timer GUI](https://github.com/frantzalexander/pomodoro_gui) | Tkinter, Object-Oriented Programming | This is a GUI tool utilizing the Pomodoro Technique to aid time management.
 [📐Distance Converter](https://github.com/frantzalexander/distance_converter) | Tkinter | This is a tool to convert miles to kilometers utilizing a simple GUI.
 [🎌NATO Phonetics](https://github.com/frantzalexander/nato-phonetics) | Dictionary, List Comprehension & Pandas | This is a tool to improve the communication for the spelling of words and names.
 [🗺️ Project: US State Name Game](https://github.com/frantzalexander/states-guessing-game) | Object-Oriented Programming, Data Cleaning & Pandas | This is a tool to help learn the names of the states in the US.